tanvir-git/odoo-documentation/content/applications/finance/accounting/others/inventory/avg_price_valuation.rst

 Companies that use **Anglo-Saxon accounting** additionally keep a holding account that tracks the amount to be paid to vendors.
-Once a vendor delivers an order, **Inventory value** increases because products valued at that price has entered the stock.
+Once a vendor delivers an order, **Inventory value** increases based on the vendor price of the products that have entered the stock.
 The holding account (called **stock input**) is credited and only reconciled once the vendor bill is received.

 .. seealso::
    - :ref:`Anglo-Saxon vs. Continental inventory valuation
      <inventory/inventory_valuation_config/accounting>`

+The
-Going back to the :ref:`previous transactions<inventory/avg_cost/math_table>` involving tables, the chart below reflects journal entries and accounts.
-The *stock input* account is meant to store the money intended to pay vendors when the vendor bill has yet been received.
-To balance accounts when returning products that have a price difference between the price the product is **valued at** and the price was bought for, a *price difference* account is created.
+table below reflects journal entries and accounts.
+The *stock input* account stores the money intended to pay vendors when the vendor bill has not yet been received.
+To balance accounts when returning products that have a price difference between the price the product is **valued at** and the price it was bought for, a *price difference* account is created.

 +-----------------------------------------+---------------+--------------+-------------------+---------------+------------+
 | Operation                               | Stock Input   | Price Diff   | Inventory Value   | Qty On Hand   | Avg Cost   |